One Book, One Michiana begins in April 2022.

 Every year in April, the community comes together to read and discuss one book together.
-We need your help to pick the next book!
-Vote for one of the three options below.
+We asked for your help to pick the next book and received over 500 responses!

 by Bryan Stevenson